humantorch/Soma-FM-panel-for-Status-Board/README.md

 - Set http://prayingmadness.com/somafm as the source URL
 - Tune into Soma FM and listen to fantastic music
 - Send Soma FM a donation ;)

+- Alternately, if you're viewing this page on your iPad, simply <a href="panicboard://?url=http://somafm.prayingmadness.com&panel=diy">click here to install automatically</a>.